‘Bold And The Beautiful’ Recap For Monday, August 27: Zoe Kisses Xander, Bill Warns Katie

 Ridge tells his daughter how proud he is of her.
 Steffy replies that it means a lot that her father and co-CEO thinks so much of her.
 He tells her that Katie (Heather Tom) is planning on filing for sole custody of Will (Finnegan George).
 Steffy is concerned that Bill (Don Diamont) won’t react well to the legal action being taken against him, but also sympathizes with Katie’s plight.

 Bill doesn’t mince around and tells Katie and Thorne (Ingo Rademacher) that he won’t let them take Will away from him.
 He is confused as to why Katie would try to do this, but Thorne keeps interrupting their conversation.
-Eventually things escalated to such an extent between the two men that Katie had to intervene.
+Eventually, things escalated to such an extent between the two men that Katie had to intervene.
 She feels that Thorne has been there for Will when he was pursuing Steffy.
 She also tells him that she is not trying to keep Will from him, but rather trying to give him a degree of stability.
 Bill reminds her that she doesn’t have a squeaky clean history either.
 Katie has had struggles with alcohol and had a relationship with Will’s half-brother.

 Furious at the suggestion, Dollar Bill declares to Katie and Thorne that they will not take custody of Will.
 WATCH FULL EPISODE: https://t.co/vuh5yS89Lo #BoldandBeautiful pic.twitter.com/9XZYDKeOXv